thomas-vogel/thomas-vogel.github.io/_pages/publications/type.md

 <br />
 A list of published (extended) abstracts is available [here](abstracts).

-## Preprints under review
-* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_](https://doi.org/10.48550/arXiv.2304.08950){:target="_blank"}.

 ## PhD Thesis

 * Thomas Vogel. [_Model-Driven Engineering of Self-Adaptive Software_](phd).
 PhD Thesis, University of Potsdam, Germany, 2018.